PatrickHua/SimSiam/README.md

     --num_epochs 100 \
 ```

+### TODO
+- complete code for byol, simclr and swav
+- add code for linear evaluation
+- convert from dataparallel to distributed data parallel (DDP)

 If you find this repo helpful, please consider star or fork so that I have the motivation to improve it and convert it for distributed large scale training.